SeaseLtd/rated-ranking-evaluator/README.md

 For a detailed description of the project, please visit

 * The project Wiki, located at https://github.com/SeaseLtd/rated-ranking-evaluator/wiki
-* Our talk about RRE at the Apache Lucene/Solr London meetup: https://www.slideshare.net/AndreaGazzarini/search-quality-evaluation-a-developer-perspective
+* Our talk about RRE at Fosdem 2019: https://www.slideshare.net/AndreaGazzarini/rated-ranking-evaluator-fosdem-2019

 At the moment Apache Solr and Elasticsearch are supported (see the documentation for supported versions).